Malicious URL Detection using Machine Learning: A Survey: Introduction

 After the training data is collected, the next step is to extract informative features such that they sufficiently describe the URL and at the same time, they can be interpreted mathematically by machine learning models.
 For example, simply using the URL string directly may not allow us to learn a good prediction model (which in some extreme cases may reduce the prediction model to a blacklist method).
 Thus, one would need to extract suitable features based on some principles or heuristics to obtain a good feature representation of the URL.
-This may include lexical features (statistical properties of the URL string, bag of words, n-gram, etc.), host-based features (WHOIS info, geo-location properties of the host, etc.), etc. These features after being extracted have to be processed into a suitable format (e.g. a numerical vector), such that they can be plugged into an off-the-shelf machine learning method for model training.
-The ability of these features to provide relevant information is critical to subsequent machine learning, as the underlying assumption of machine learning (classification) models is that the feature representations of the malicious and benign URLs have different distributions.
+This may include lexical features (statistical properties of the URL string, bag of words, n-gram, etc.), host-based features (WHOIS info, geo-location properties of the host, etc.), etc. These features and other features that are used in for this task will be discussed in much greater detail in this survey.
+These features after being extracted have to be processed into a suitable format (e.g. a numerical vector), such that they can be plugged into an off-the-shelf machine learning method for model training.
+The ability of these features to provide relevant information is critical to subsequent machine learning, as the underlying assumption of machine learning (classification) models is that feature representations of the malicious and benign URLs have different distributions.
 Therefore, the quality of feature representation of the URLs is critical to the quality of the resulting malicious URL predictive model learned by machine learning.